ioBroker/ioBroker.scenes/README.md

 Delays can be used in the **group** too, but the states with delay are not participate in calculations of the current value of **group**.

+## Virtual groups
+**Virtual groups** are like virtual channels and like groups, but can have any kind of values: numbers, strings and so on.
+You can create virtual group to control all shutters in living room.
+By writing 40% into virtual group all shutters will be set to 40%.

 ## Changelog

+### 0.2.0 (2015-10-27)
+* (bluefox) support of virtual groups

 ### 0.1.3 (2015-09-19)
 * (bluefox) show set value if 0 or false in settings